E-BUSINESS STRATEGY - 2021/2

 Given the ubiquity of electronic technology applications in today’s economy, it is critical for management students to understand e-business activities and their implications to business innovation and competitiveness.
-This module covers a variety of topics such as e-business technologies, e-business operations and strategies, e-marketing, and e-business innovations.
+This module covers a variety of topics, delivered by a group of expert faculty, such as e-business technologies, e-business operations and strategies, digital platforms, e-marketing, and e-business innovations.

 Surrey Business School

 BONINA Carla (SBS)

 Number of Credits: 15